 There was a large parking lot as well as a restaurant and a gift shop.
-Place was quite busy but if you are there in the late afternoon it gets better.
+The place was quite busy but if you are there in the late afternoon it gets better.
 We loved this place so much that we came back again to see it the next day.

 Situated on the Skógá River in the south of Iceland at the cliffs of the former coastline lies the Skógafoss waterfall.
-Definitely worth stoping by and admiring the view.
+Definitely worth stopping by and admiring the view.

 Gullfoss is located in the canyon of the Hvítá river in southwest Iceland.
-We were surprised by somewhat of a bad weather while visiting this awesome waterfall and the fact that was so extremely wet around the view point made it very difficult to take good pictures.
+We were surprised by somewhat of bad weather while visiting this awesome waterfall and the fact that was so extremely wet around the viewpoint made it very difficult to take good pictures.